 If you go to San Salvatore di Cabras, you'll find many house facades that look like they popped right out of a wild west set, because, well, they pretty much have.
-They were transformed in the 1960's during the heyday of Spaghetti Westerns into wild west towns for movies.
+They were transformed in the 1960s during the heyday of Spaghetti Westerns into wild west towns for movies.
 There's even a bar in San Salvatore that a cowboy would feel at home in—the kind of place where you can throw your peanut shells on the floor.

-But San Salvatore isn't just about Spaghetti Westerns.
-The Festival of San Salvatore, which takes place the 1st weekend of September, is one of the oldest festivals in Sardinia.
+San Salvatore isn't just about Spaghetti Westerns.
+The Festival of San Salvatore, which takes place the first weekend of September, is one of the oldest festivals in Sardinia.